Overview of Canine Parvoviral Enteritis

 What to Watch For

-Clinical signs generally are seen 3 to 14 days after exposure to the virus.
-Signs may include: Depression
+Clinical signs in dogs generally are seen 3 to 14 days after exposure to the virus.
+Signs may include:

 At home, allow your pet to rest and regain his strength.
 Once vomiting and diarrhea have stopped, encourage water intake.
 Offer your pet a small amount of water and a bland diet.
 Your veterinarian may recommend a prescription diet.